 Chennai is the capital city of Tamil Nadu, located on the Coromandel Coast of the Bay of Bengal.

-It is a very important part of India in terms of traditions, culture, history, and academics.
+It is an essential part of India in traditions, culture, history, and academics.

 It is also the 4th largest city in India and the commercial hub of South India.

 What’s more, it is well-connected to all of the major cities in India, making it easy to visit.

 5 Fun Places to visit in Chennai with Family

 If you plan to visit Chennai with your family, you must dedicate at least one day to Marina Beach.

 Marina Beach is the longest beach in India and the second longest beach globally.

 It starts in Besant Nagar and ends in Fort St. George, totally spanning 12 kilometers.

 Marina beach is also convenient to visit because, being so long, it is near some of the best hotels in Chennai.